 Same-Sex Domestic Partner

-Vanderbilt offers the same benefits (health, dental, vision, tuition reimbursement) access to same-sex domestic partners as it does to opposite-sex spouses of employees.
-The benefits extended to children of employees are also the same (health, dental, vision, dependent tuition).
-In the event of a serious medical condition with a same-sex domestic partner or the partner’s child, Vanderbilt has chosen to extend the same protections provided by the Family and Medical Leave Act.
+Vanderbilt currently offers the same benefits (health, dental, vision, tuition reimbursement) access to same-sex domestic partners as it does to opposite-sex spouses of fully benefits eligible employees and their children.
+In the event of a serious medical condition with a fully benefits-eligible employee's same-sex domestic partner or the partner’s child, Vanderbilt has chosen to extend the same protections provided by the Family and Medical Leave Act.

 Health, Dental and Vision

 - New fully benefits-eligible employees: use My VU Benefits.
 The Benefits Overview 2016 for current employees (VUnetID required) has details.

 - Current fully benefits-eligible employees: You can make changes if you have a qualifying life event, such as adding or terminating a same-sex domestic partnership.
 Learn more on the Family Status Change website.

 To enroll your same-sex spouse for benefits, be sure to choose "spouse" as the relationship when completing the enrollment process.

 To enroll your same-sex domestic partner for benefits, he or she must meet these eligibility rules:

 - My partner and I are the same gender.